smol-ai/ainews-web-2025/src/content/issues/24-09-05-ainews-replit-agent-how-did-everybody-beat-devin-to-market.md

 date: '2024-09-06T01:54:59.572225Z'
 original_slug: ainews-replit-agent-how-did-everybody-beat-devin
 description: >-
-  A fully integrated Web IDE launch by Replit, enabling live app deployment with no waitlist, including features like self-healing and support for users who cannot code.
-The news also covers recent AI model developments, new tools, and industry trends.
+  **Replit Agent** launched as a fully integrated Web IDE enabling text-to-app generation with planning and self-healing, available immediately to paid users without a waitlist.
+Other notable developments include **Melodio**, a new text-to-music model, and **Together AI**'s kernel and speculative decoding work. **Anthropic AI** announced a new enterprise plan featuring a **500K context window** and enhanced security.
+Discussions on **JPEG-LM** and **AVC-LM** models for improved image and video generation, and GPU market trends around the **H100 GPU** pricing were highlighted.
+Influential voices like **Andrej Karpathy** shared insights on AI agents and automation.
 companies:
   - replit
   - anthropic
+  - togethercompute
 models:
-  - gpt-3.5-turbo
-  - gpt-4
-  - claude-3
-  - donut
+  - jpeg-lm
-  - layoutlm
+  - avc-lm
 topics:
-  - web-ide
+  - document-retrieval
-  - ai-developments
+  - retrieval-augmented-generation
   - ai-agents
-  - multimodal
-  - retrieval-augmented-generation
   - image-generation
   - video-generation
+  - context-windows
+  - gpu-pricing
   - enterprise-ai
+  - self-healing
+  - text-to-music
+people:
+  - andrej-karpathy
+  - mervenoyann
+  - bindureddy
+  - rohanpaul_ai
-  - gpu-market
+  - leptonai
-  - ai-ethics
+  - teortaxestex
 ---